vinh-tran1/LaTeX-Macroprocesser/README.md

 5. With a few exceptions (see the built-in macros below), macro arguments can contain escape characters (backslashes).
 The details on how escape characters should be handled is given in a section below.

 ## Built-In Macros
-You will need to implement a set of built-in macros in the macro processor you are building.
+Implement a set of built-in macros in the macro processor you are building.
 The programmer can use these special macros in the source files to define/undefine new macros, include text from other files, do comparisons, etc. These are listed below: <br />

 ### \def allows a programmer to define a new macro mapping:
 #### \def{NAME}{VALUE}